Economy of India: Construction & Real Estate

+Finance and trade

 Banking and financial services

-The financial services industry contributed $809 billion (37% of GDP) and employed 1.4 crore (14.17 million) people (3% of the workforce) in 2016, and the banking sector contributed $407 billion (19% of GDP) and employed 55 lakh (5.5 million) people (1% of the workforce) in 2016.
+The financial services industry contributed $809 billion (37% of GDP) and employed 14.17 million people (3% of the workforce) in 2016, and the banking sector contributed $407 billion (19% of GDP) and employed 5.5 million people (1% of the workforce) in 2016.
 The Indian money market is classified into the organised sector, comprising private, public and foreign-owned commercial banks and cooperative banks, together known as 'scheduled banks'; and the unorganised sector, which includes individual or family-owned indigenous bankers or money lenders and non-banking financial companies.
 The unorganised sector and microcredit are preferred over traditional banks in rural and sub-urban areas, especially for non-productive purposes such as short-term loans for ceremonies.

 Prime Minister Indira Gandhi nationalised 14 banks in 1969, followed by six others in 1980, and made it mandatory for banks to provide 40% of their net credit to priority sectors including agriculture, small-scale industry, retail trade and small business, to ensure that the banks fulfilled their social and developmental goals.
 Since then, the number of bank branches has increased from 8,260 in 1969 to 72,170 in 2007 and the population covered by a branch decreased from 63,800 to 15,000 during the same period.
 The total bank deposits increased from ₹59.1 billion in 1970–71 to ₹38.31 trillion in 2008–09.
 Despite an increase of rural branches – from 1,860 or 22% of the total in 1969 to 30,590 or 42% in 2007 – only 32,270 of 500,000 villages are served by a scheduled bank.

 India's gross domestic savings in 2006–07 as a percentage of GDP stood at a high 32.8%.
 More than half of personal savings are invested in physical assets such as land, houses, cattle, and gold.
 The government-owned public-sector banks hold over 75% of total assets of the banking industry, with the private and foreign banks holding 18.2% and 6.5% respectively.
 Since liberalisation, the government has approved significant banking reforms.
 While some of these relate to nationalised banks – such as reforms encouraging mergers, reducing government interference and increasing profitability and competitiveness – other reforms have opened the banking and insurance sectors to private and foreign companies.

-Financial technology

-According to the report of The National Association of Software and Services Companies (NASSCOM), India has a presence of around 400 companies in the fintech space, with an investment of about $420 million in 2015.
-The NASSCOM report also estimated the fintech software and services market to grow 1.7 times by 2020, making it worth $8 billion.
-The Indian fintech landscape is segmented as follows – 34% in payment processing, followed by 32% in banking and 12% in the trading, public and private markets.